A rare day off, so I finally get to work on my novel.

 Paradise Motel, Berea, KY.

-Reverend What was a diminutive man.
-He crossed the threshold from his motel room to the outside world, dressed only in pink-striped pajamas and a jipi fedora, hand-woven by Mayans in the caves of the Yucatán peninsula.
-Osvaldo Pugliese’s Andrés Selpa floated from inside, a spinning vinyl disk on a mobile record player.
-He rolled a cigarette, lit it, and tossed the match, watching as a flat-bed truck bounced across the crumbling asphalt.
+Reverend What, a diminutive man, crossed the threshold from his motel room to the outside world, dressed only in pink-striped pajamas and a jipi fedora, hand-woven by Mayans in the caves of the Yucatán peninsula.
+Osvaldo Pugliese’s Andrés Selpafloated from inside, a vinyl disk spinning on a mobile record player.
+He rolled a cigarette, lit it, and tossed the match, watching as a flat-bed tow truck bounced across the crumbling asphalt parking lot.

 Beyond a thin trail of scrub pines, endless semis droned through the thick mid-summer air like bored cicadas.

-“What’s for breakfast?”
+“What’re we having for breakfast?”
 Kumiko Yasinovskaya, a towering woman, peered out from her room into the bright morning, squinting as she drew a short silk robe across her muscular body.
-She pulled her dark hair away from her face and tied it behind.
+She gathered her dark hair together and secured it at the back of her head.
 “It’s already hot.”

 “Hey, you know you’re barefoot?”

 He nodded at the truck.
 “I got you something.”